Distribution Transformer Manufacturers in China

 There is an oil mark on the side of the oil storage tank, and next to the glass tube, there are oil level height standard lines for oil temperatures of -30 ℃,+20 ℃, and+40 ℃, indicating the oil level height that transformers that have not been put into operation should reach; The standard line can mainly reflect whether the oil level of the transformer is sufficient when operating at different temperatures.

-The oil storage tank is equipped with breathing holes, which allow the upper space of the tank to be connected to the atmosphere.
+The oil storage tank is assembled with some open holes in the upper side of a transformer.
 When transformer oil undergoes thermal expansion and contraction, the air in the upper part of the oil storage tank can enter and exit through the breathing hole, and the oil level can rise or fall to prevent deformation or even damage to the oil tank.

 Tap changer